kevinslin/kevin-public/vault/me.faq.md

 - we wanted to keep our product open source and available for others to build on top of
 - we wanted to build a sustainable business on top of Dendron (this would be harder to do if someone just made a proprietary fork of Dendron)

 It was because of the latter that we did not go with MIT or Apache Version 2.
-That being said, we did implement a End User License Agreement for all pull requests which lets us relicense when necessary.
+That being said, we did implement an End User License Agreement for all pull requests which lets us relicense when necessary.
-This gives us room to accomdate individuals and organizations that absolutely cannot work with the AGPLV3 license.
+This gives us room to accommodate individuals and organizations that absolutely cannot work with the AGPLV3 license.